yesh0907/Frontend-Web-Developer-Challenge/README.md

 ### Bits and Pieces to take note of
 * Use `https://test.holmusk.com/food/search?q=food_search_query`, where the *food_search_query* parameter should be replaced by a food name, to search for food items
 * Store meal information locally.
 * You will need to implement **autocomplete with a search view** [With a maximum of 10 results so that the interface does not look cluttered] so that users are able to easily enter food items they have had.
+* Display the nutrition data per serving for each stored meal
+* Add option to delete meal or delete all with a confirmation box from the local storage
+* Sort meals alphabetically
+* Use custom CSS, no libraries (Prefered responsive design using Flex)
 * With that said we wish you good luck and look forward to receiving your submission!

 ## Judging Criteria
 * What you have produced will determine your final outcome
 * Responsive and creative design, appropriateness of error messages, etc
 * Because we love people who have a passion for expanding their horizons, your background with frontend libraries do not matter so much provided you are able to demonstrate your learning ability!

+## Bonus
+* Display a Chart for the Nutrition Data per serving for each meal with d3.JS

 ### Use React.js